Every business needs to follow the rules, no matter its size or complexity.

 “Companies routinely produced large binders of policies and procedures and counted the number of controls in their financial systems.
 And yet they offered no evidence of having tested those policies, procedures, and controls, nor did they track how many breaches they had experienced.
 A company might cite its long-standing internal whistle-blower program, for instance, but not have data on the program’s rate of usage by employees.

-“Firms also routinely reported how many times they had trained wrongdoers on the very topic of their misconduct, apparently blind to the irony of defending their compliance efforts that way.”
+“Firms also routinely reported how often they had trained wrongdoers on the very topic of their misconduct, apparently blind to the irony of defending their compliance efforts that way.”

 Merely checking off the items on your compliance framework list isn’t enough.
-To do compliance management right, you’ve got to really care about it.
-There’s no excuse for doing a less-than-stellar job at rooting out and resolving compliance issues before they become problems.
+To do compliance management right, you’ve got to care about it.
+So there’s no excuse for doing a less-than-stellar job at rooting out and resolving compliance issues before they become problems.

 Best Practices for Approaching Compliance Management